 The status suffixes for internal routing can be set by the user.
 There are 4 roles, and the names and abbreviations can be changed by your company admin.
-Below are some default settings.
+Some example role names:

 When selecting the routings, there is also the possibility to assign routing to multiple people for each role: